 Please note: The Office of Fraternity and Sorority Programs does not make exceptions to the requirements to join a Greek organization.
 First year students who withdraw from a course and earn fewer than 12 hours will not be allowed to participate in recruitment or intake.
 Any issues of academic discrepancies (incomplete courses, contested grades, questions of transfer credit, etc.) must be resolved before recruitment or intake begins.
 Students should consult the recruitment/intake guidelines for the type of organization they hope to join to find the deadlines for resolving academic discrepancies.

 The University does not allow students to join a fraternity or sorority that we do not recognize.
 Unrecognized fraternities and sororities are not held to the University or governing council standards that govern their behavior.
 They operate without the oversight, training, and education provided by staff in the Office of Fraternity and Sorority Programs.

-The 2016-17 versions of these web-based tutorials will be posted by December 9, 2016.
-They will help parents understand the process students go through when joining a fraternity or sorority, what their experience will be like once they join, and how parents can help with Tulane's hazing prevention efforts.
+These tutorials will help parents understand the process students go through when joining a fraternity or sorority, what their experience will be like once they join, and how parents can help with Tulane's hazing prevention efforts.
 Please note: some browsers may require you to right-click on the video and save it in order to launch it.